 I reported for Triple R twice, where under strict time constraints I researched relevant daily news for a Melbourne audience.
 I spoke professionally on live radio about that days hard hitting stories, where as a part of a newsroom team I hunted down experts for interviews, contributed my editorial judgement, and made executive decisions to meet our time requirements.
 For each story I successfully obtained interviews and found a fresh angle.

-Listen to me speak live at these times stamps:
+Listen to me report live at timestamps 2:00, 2:25, and 4:18.

 I was the producer and editor for this episode of The Swanston Explainer.
 I also conducted research and interviews for the host and presenter to discuss.